thirumurthis/Learnings/gRPC/code/grpc-sample/README.md

 2. Add the plugins for protobuf from the same in build.gradle under the existing plugin with id.
 3. Add id with idea plugin with which we can use shutdown hook refer the project

-- Create a directory under the created project called `proto` with a package `greeting`
+a.
+Create a directory under the created project called `proto` with a package `greeting`

-- add a file greeting.proto and add the protobuf version with required config and definition
+b.
+Add a file `greeting.proto` add the protobuf version with config for code generation in package.

-- Create a greeting.server package and create a simple code for server
+c.
+Create a `greeting.server` package under `src/main/java` and create a server class.

-- Create a greeting.client package with a simple code for client.
+d.
+Create a `greeting.client` package under `src/main/java` and create a client class.

-- The Client will use channel.
+e.
+The Client uses channel created with `ManagedChannel` to communicate with the server.

-- In the intellij IDEA after adding the plugin and dependencies info, the gradle opion on right IDE includes generateProtobuff option under the others.
+- In IntelliJ IDEA after adding the plugin and dependencies info in `build.gradle`.
-- Clicking it will generate the code under the build/ folder.
+- Use the Gradle option and use generateProtobuf option under the `others` to generate the code.
-- The stub code will be created.
+- The generated stub code will be under the `build/generated` folder.

-Steps:
+Steps for implementation:
-  - Define the protobuf
+  - Define the protobuf with message and service
-  - Generate the stub code
+  - Use the Gradle (or equivalent) plugin to generate the stub code
-  - Server side
+  - Implement the Server side
+     - Create a class for Server, in the `main()` method and define a server.
-     - Create the Server side implementation with the stubcode
+     - Create a Service implementation with the generated stub code
-     - register that implemntation to the server using addService
+     - Register the Service implementation to the server using `addService()`
   - Client side
-     - The arguments of the main method will be used in the client to send info to server and get response
+     - Implement the client using the stub code, in the `main()` method we use the arguments to perform different calls to the server
-     - For sync call, use the GreetingServiceGrpc.GreetingServiceBlockingStub
+     - For sync call, use the `GreetingServiceGrpc.GreetingServiceBlockingStub`
-     - For async call, use the GreetingServiceGrpc.GreetingServiceFutureStub
+     - For async call, use the `GreetingServiceGrpc.GreetingServiceStub`
-     - The above two stub is more like calling the function directly on the server side, code looks like below
+     - The stub's is most like calling the function directly on the server side.
+Code example below.

-     ```
+       ```java
-     GreetingServiceGrpc.GreetingServiceBlockingStub stub =
+         GreetingServiceGrpc.GreetingServiceBlockingStub stub = GreetingServiceGrpc.newBlockingStub(channel);
-                 GreetingServiceGrpc.newBlockingStub(channel);
          GreetingResponse response = stub.greet(GreetingRequest.newBuilder().setFirstName("User").build());
        ```

+## Implementation

+- The implementation of the stub for different types is listed below

 ### Unary

-- After updating the proto buf and the generated code the server implementation looks like below

 ```java
 //server implementation

 @Override
 public void sum(SumRequest request, StreamObserver<SumResponse> streamObserver){
     int result = request.getFirstNumber()+request.getSecondNumber();
     streamObserver.onNext(SumResponse.newBuilder().setResult(result).build());
     streamObserver.onCompleted();